-Pension benefit costs (returns) are charged (credited) to salaries and employee benefits expense, and the corresponding prepaid (accrued) pension cost is recorded in prepaid expenses and other assets or accounts payable and accrued expenses in the consolidated balance sheets.
+Pension benefit costs (returns) are charged (credited) to salaries and employee benefits expense or other general and administrative expenses, and the corresponding prepaid (accrued) pension cost is recorded in prepaid expenses and other assets or accounts payable and accrued expenses in the Consolidated Balance Sheets.
 The Company's policy is to fund pension costs in amounts that will not be less than the minimum funding requirements of the Employee Retirement Income Security Act of 1974 and will not exceed the maximum tax-deductible amounts.
 The Company generally funds at least the net periodic pension cost, subject to limits and targeted funded status as determined with the consulting actuary.